 Stay tuned for details on the 2014 application process.

-Selected regions, lead partners and topics for 2013 include:
+Selected regions, lead partners and topics for 2013 included:

 Evansville.
 Historic Southern Indiana, a heritage-based program out of the University of Southern Indiana, will examine the city’s history and work with cross-disciplinary groups to revitalize center city neighborhoods.

 Hamilton County.
 The Hamilton County Convention and Visitors Bureau seeks to lead a meaningful cross-county conversation about how Hamilton County’s heritage can be preserved and presented for the future.